snorith/maelstrom/README.md

 The Maelstrom RPG is a trademark of Alexander Scott and is used under license by Arion Games.

-The current edition is printed and distributed, under license, by Arion Games
+This edition is printed and distributed, under license, by Arion Games

 For further information about other Arion Games products check out their website and forums at http://www.arion-games.com